-Academic immigration issues surrounding student visas are often times multi-faceted.
+The attorneys of Solow, Hartnett and Galvan know how academic immigration issues surrounding student visas are often times multi-faceted.
 An example of this could be that you’re in the US on an F-1 student visa but you are also looking for a tenure-track job.
-Another scenario could be that you have J-1 status and need help filing an 212(e) waiver to overcome the two-year home-stay requirement in order to take a job or post-doc in the United States immediately.
+Another scenario could be that you have J-1 status and need help filing a 212(e) waiver to overcome the two-year home-stay requirement in order to take a job or post-doc in the United States immediately.
 Perhaps you find yourself in the unfortunate position of inadvertently falling out of F-1 non-immigrant status and you need to file for reinstatement of your student status.
-These types of issues are all things that our attorneys at SHG Immigration Law are ready and willing to provide the precise advice you need at rates that are within a students’ reach.
+These types of issues are all things that our attorneys at Solow, Hartnett and Galvan Immigration Law are ready and willing to provide the precise advice you need at rates that are within a students’ reach.

 - EB-1 self-petitions for academics and researchers of extraordinary ability

 - EB-2 petitions for outstanding professors and researchers

 - EB-2 special recruitment cases for non-tenure track university and college teachers

 - Cap-exempt H-1B petitions for non-immigrant tenure-track teaching and research petitions

 - TN visas for Mexican and Canadian academics.